Decision-Oriented Learning with Differentiable Submodular Maximization for Vehicle Routing Problem

 If such submodular objective $f$ is known, the problem boils down to a submodular maximization problem with a matroid constraint: let $\mathcal{T} $ be set of all candidate routes, the problem is to select a subset from $\mathcal{T}$ to maximize the objective, i.e.,

-where $\bm{w}$ denotes the paramters in the objective function.
+where $\bm{w}$ denotes the parameters in the objective function.

-\textbf{Parameterization of the Objective Function} In general, there is no closed-form expression of the objective function in such applications.
-In this paper, we consider the case where the objective function $f$ is the linear combinations of a set of basis functions $f_1, \ldots, f_n: 2^{\mathcal{T}} \to \mathbb{R}_{\geq 0}$.
+\textbf{Parameterization of the Objective Function} In general, such applications have no closed-form expression of the objective function.
+In this paper, we consider the case where the objective function $f$ is the linear combination of a set of basis functions.
 Such parameterization techniques are commonly used in the literature on learning submodular functions \cite{tschiatschek2014learning, wilde2021learning, tseng2017near}.
-Given the route selection $\mathcal{S}$, $f(\mathcal{S}, \bm{w})$ can be computed as $f(\mathcal{S}, \bm{w})=\sum_{i=1}^n w_i f_i(\mathcal{S})$, where $w_i$ is a context-dependent weight.
+Similar to \cite{wilde2021learning}, we assume without loss of generality that each basis function is characterized by a subset $W_i \subseteq V$.
+That is, for any $W_i$, let $\psi_i(\mathcal{S})$ be a count of how many vertices of the tours $\mathcal{S}$ lie in $W_i$, then $f_i$ is a functional of $\psi_i(\mathcal{S})$.